jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests.md

 We can assess the effect of treatment with an $$F$$ test with the error in the denominator.

 Note that we can ignore the $$F$$ test for the effect of blocks.
 The blocks were used in order to account for variability.
+(If we want to test for a specific effect, we should include it in the model as a factor and randomize its assignment).
 A significant test would indicate that we were right to block.
 If we did not find a significant block effect, we should not pool the block with error and analyze the data as a completely randomized design!
 We need to analyze the data as we have designed it, otherwise we would bias our tests.

 We notice several things from this table.
 One is that this table is reminiscent of the ANOVA table for two-factor ANOVA where $$n = 1$$.
 Another similarity is that the $$SS$$ and $$df$$ for error is similar to the $$SS$$ and $$df$$ for the interaction term in the two-factor case.
 This is because we assume an additive model and so the error that is normally given to the interaction is transferred to the error.
+We say that the interaction term is confounded with the error.

 Thus RCBD with one factor is the same as a completely randomized two-factor ANOVA where $$n = 1$$.